respawnRW/writeups/pwn/deathnote/README.md

 io.close()
 ```

 And here's how the script is doing its job.
+Add "REMOTE" argument if connecting remotely, or run without any argument if locally.

 ![image](https://github.com/respawnRW/writeups/assets/163560495/31d05974-1139-4d45-9bec-14fbfe018826)